 The Department of English offers one of the widest ranges of programs available at the University of Louisiana at Lafayette.
-The Department takes a balanced and integrated approach to the advancement and wide dissemination of knowledge.
-English majors are trained to become astute critical thinkers, effective communicators, and insightful interpreters of all kinds of texts.
+We take a balanced and integrated approach to the advancement and wide dissemination of knowledge.
+Our English majors are trained to become astute critical thinkers, effective communicators, and insightful interpreters of all kinds of texts.

-The undergraduate and graduate programs of the department are intentionally broad to expose individuals to the diversity of fields within the domain of English studies.
+The undergraduate and graduate programs of the department are intentionally broad to expose you to the diversity of fields within the domain of English studies.
 The emphasis upon critical thinking, creative and analytical forms of writing, and research is essential for all undergraduates as they encounter other disciplines.
 At both the undergraduate and graduate levels, the Department of English offers an extensive range of courses in historical periods, authors and genres, language and linguistics, creative writing, folklore studies, women’s studies, rhetoric, literary theory, and cultural studies.
-The department is committed to maintaining and developing a strong curriculum that encourages interdisciplinary approaches.
+We are committed to maintaining and developing a strong curriculum that encourages interdisciplinary approaches.

 As a department in a university within an active community, we also recognize our vital role in outreach, and we do so as visiting scholars in schools, as participants in community projects, and as hosts for a range of events to which the community is invited.
 In particular, we host an annual Writers Festival and we sponsor the Louisiana Voices Folklife in Education Institute.